 Many employers miscalculate how much office space they need per employee.
 Not only does this lead to a failure in office space management, but it also increases costs.
 Learn how much office space you need per employee and how to make your office functional.

-Have you ever travelled first class on a plane?
+Have you ever traveled first class on a plane?
 Aside from priority boarding and a more comfortable seat, you paid for something more – more space.
 The same goes for leasing office space.
 You can have your employees fly business class or squeeze them into a small space in economy.

 Standard office space density

-In the commercial real estate market, it is said that a good standard for an office space is 100 sq.ft. (about 9.5 sq.m.) per employee.
+In the commercial real estate market, it is said that a good standard for office space is 100 sq.ft. (about 9.5 sq.m.) per employee.
 You can comfortably fit a desk and chair in that, and it serves as a market standard that helps you achieve a good balance between employee workstations, meeting rooms, common areas, and break rooms.

 Of course, it all depends on the location of the office and your budget.
 If you lease office space in the city center, the rent will be higher.
 That’s why some companies decide to increase the density and limit the number of meeting rooms.
 Others use tricks like replacing individual desks with long benches and keeping storage space to a minimum.
 This helps save space and budget, but keep in mind that it’s like flying economy class.